Jacob Wesley Ulm

 Jacob Wesley Ulm (born October 9, 1974) is an American physician-researcher, author, and bioinformatician at the National Institutes of Health, best known for his widely published health commentaries and articles for the general public, appearing during and after the COVID-19 pandemic.
-He has been consulted and published in publications and media including Forbes, Parade, Shape, Verywell Health, Medical News Today, Healthline, Eat This, Not That, Yahoo!, MSN, Business Insider, Best Life, Care.com, and a number of other major outlets in the U.S. and overseas.
+He has been consulted and published in publications and media including Forbes, Parade, Shape, Verywell Health, Medical News Today, Newsweek, Times of India, Healthline, Eat This, Not That, Yahoo!, MSN, Business Insider, Best Life, Care.com, and a number of other major outlets in the U.S. and overseas.

 Early life, education, and career

 Ulm grew up in Alexandria, Virginia, where he was a National Merit Scholar, Governor's Language Academy Honoree, and state spelling champion at T.C.
 Williams High School (now Alexandria City High School) before graduating valedictorian in 1992.
 He completed a B.S. in chemistry and concentration in biochemistry at Duke University, summa cum laude, followed by an MSTP-supported joint MD and PhD degree from Harvard Medical School and MIT, with a doctoral thesis focusing on retroviral gene therapy.

 He then undertook postdoctoral research and clinical training in Los Angeles and Pittsburgh before specializing in bioinformatics and joining the National Center for Biotechnology Information.